gradle/gradle/design-docs/performance.md

 # Daemon

-# Cache task history (for up-to-date checks) in memory across builds
+## Cache task history (for up-to-date checks) in memory across builds

 Results from a spike show 30% speed improvement for the 'fully' incremental build.
-So it's worth spending more time on it.

-Considerations:

- - storing more stuff in memory impacts the heap and also gc performance
+### User visible changes

+Faster builds when daemon used.
+Reasonable increase of heap consumption.

+### Implementation

+- provide implementation of TaskArtifactStateCacheAccess that ads in-memory caching capabilitites
+- expire the cache data when cache file's last modified time changes.
+Check for expiration before locking the file, remember the last modified before unlocking.
+- the implementation can be improved in various ways (e.g. stop using the last modified, we know when cross-process lock is requested by other processes)
+- the cache should have some bounds otherwise it will use a lot of memory for gigantic builds.
+Initially, we will cap the cache size.
- - feature only useful when daemon is used so perhaps it's worth enabling it only ran with the daemon.
+- enable caching only when daemon is used

- - expiration of the cache.
-The task history is a set of files, but we can check only taskArtifacts file.
- If it was touched it means that we should throw away the cache.
- Later, we might improve it and smartly expire parts of the cache.
- - when do we check if cache is expired?
-Every time we lock the task artifact cache.
- We might check lastModified or write some sequence number to the cache.
+### Test coverage

+- add performance tests with the daemon

 # Other potential spikes/stories: